kierenpitts/jekyll-issue-7811-example/README.md

 Many thanks to [@ashmaroli](https://github.com/ashmaroli) for help with this issue and for making suggestions on how to improve the plugin code - for example, this plugin could be improved by caching the layout as a class constant and not reading it each time.

+The code in this repository was just an example and should not be used but the cache discussion and solution to the problem *may* help others.

 # Original README text - Possible Jekyll bug related to #7811